 HAProxy Technologies‘ R&D has released a patchset to enable seamless reloads of HAProxy without dropping packets in the process.
-The patchset has already been merged into the HAProxy 1.8 development branch and will soon be backported to HAProxy Enterprise Edition 1.7r1 and possibly 1.6r2.
+The patchset has already been merged into the HAProxy 1.8 development branch and will soon be backported to HAProxy Enterprise 1.7r1 and possibly 1.6r2.

 This work was done as part of a larger roadmap initiative at HAProxy Technologies to support more microservices use cases as we see those becoming more and more frequent.
-This particular fix should address large environments very well, where multiple services all share the same HAProxy servers, or where microservice orchestration systems add/remove services more frequently than in traditional load-balancing setups, or where a number of other use cases require frequent HAProxy reloads.
+This particular fix should address large environments very well, where multiple services all share the same HAProxy servers, where microservice orchestration systems add/remove services more frequently than in traditional load-balancing setups, or where a number of other use cases require frequent HAProxy reloads.

 Let me walk you through the history of the issue and how we arrived to the final solution.

 What users often call a „seamless“ or „hitless“ reload is a configuration update or a service upgrade performed with no impact on user experience.

 Configuration updates may require a stop/start sequence of certain services, causing temporary outages and making the admins worry a lot before performing them or trying to postpone them for as long as possible.
 With today’s microservices and very frequent reloads, it is not acceptable that any single connection is lost during a configuration update or a service upgrade.

 Service upgrades are even more important because, while some products are designed from the ground to support config updates without having to be reloaded, they cannot be upgraded at all without a stop/start sequence.
 Consequently, admins leave bogus versions of those software components running in production because it is never the right time to do it.

 HAProxy makes no distinction between a configuration update and a service upgrade.
 In each case the new executable is used with the new configuration, so service upgrades are as transparent as configuration updates.